dennoxkabugi/python-running-python-code/README.md

 Key Vocab

 1. Interpreter: a program that executes other programs.
 Python programs require the Python interpreter to be installed on your computer so that they can be run.
-2. Python Shell: an interactive interpreter that can be accessed from the command line.
+2. Python Shell: an interactive interpreter accessed from the command line.
 3. Data Type: a specific kind of data.
 The Python interpreter uses these types to determine which actions can be performed on different data items.
-4. Exception: a type of error that can be predicted and handled without causing a program to crash.
+4. Exception: an error that can be predicted and handled without causing a program to crash.
 5. Code Block: a collection of code that is interpreted together.
 Python groups code blocks by indentation level.
 6. Function: a named code block that performs a sequence of actions when it is called.
 7. Scope: the area in your program where a specific variable can be called.

-INTRODUCTION.
+#INTRODUCTION.

 In this lesson, you'll get some practice running Python code, and see a few different ways to check what your code is doing.
 Make sure to code along to get comfortable in this new environment!

-Creating a Python Application
+#CREATING A PYTHON APPLICATION

 Let's dive right in.
 To get started on any new Python application, the first thing we need is a file.
 Fork and clone this lesson from GitHub, then create a new file in this repo's lib/ directory called app.py.
-In this file, add the following:

-# lib/app.py
-print("Hello world!")
-print() is a built-in Python function that will output a string of text to the terminal.
+In this file, add the following: lib/app.py print("Hello world!") print() is a built-in Python function that will output a text string to the terminal.
 It's the Python equivalent of console.log() in JavaScript.
 It will print the string "Hello world!" along with a line break at the end.

 The line above print() is a Python comment.
 In Python, any line that starts with a # won't be executed by the interpreter.
 This is the Python equivalent of // in JavaScript.

-Running Python Applications
+#Running Python Applications
 Unlike JavaScript, you won't be running Python applications in the browser.
 Instead, you'll need to use the Python interpreter to run your code from the terminal.
 You can check which version of Python you're using with this command:

 $ python --version